A hike is the best way to enjoy the San Diego sunshine and beautiful landscape! And, you have lots of options when it comes to hikes in San Diego.

 Potato Chip Rock is named for a sliver of rock that just out into the air and is probably the most photographed natural feature in San Diego.

-This is one of the most popular hikes in the county, so for the best experience, beat the crowds and hit the trail at sunrise to sit atop the iconic rock sliver and take in uninterrupted views of the pacific ocean.
+The Mt.
+Woodson Trail is one of the most popular San Diego hiking trails, so for the best experience, beat the crowds and hit the trail at sunrise to sit atop the iconic rock sliver and take in uninterrupted views of the pacific ocean.
 On a weekend, be prepared to wait in line to get your photo on the rock.

 Cowles Mountain is a popular hike for San Diegans wanting a nearby hike with rewarding 360º views reaching all the way to Downtown San Diego.
 In Spring, the mountain and surrounding Mission Trails Regional Park blooms with wildflowers, bringing a pop of color to a normally all-brown landscape.

-Because of its popularity, the trail and summit can both get pretty crowded midday so start your hike early to avoid the traffic.
+Because of its popularity, the Cowles Mountain trail and summit can both get pretty crowded midday so start your hike early to avoid the traffic.

 👉 Read Next: Where to Stay in San Diego (By a Local)